Oracle Health Health Design System Desktop EHR 20+ Teams

 A clinician who cannot instantly scan and interpret data is a clinician who pauses, double-checks, and sometimes misses what matters.

-A structured audit across all ten product teams surfaced three compounding failures — each individually tolerable, together actively working against the people using the system.
+An audit across product teams found three problems.
+Each was manageable on its own, but together they actively worked against the people using the system.

 "The same lab value could appear as a chart in one module, a plain list in another, and a dense table in a third.
 There was no shared grammar."